stur86/rational-functions/docs/getting_started.md

 Like NumPy's `Polynomial` class, `RationalFunction` implements `.deriv()` and `.integ()` methods.
 While `.deriv()` works exactly as in the `Polynomial` class, `.integ()` is more problematic because there is no guarantee that the integral of a rational function is, itself, a rational function.

 Instead, generally speaking `.integ()` can return either a `RationalFunction` or a `RationalFunctionIntegral` object.
 The latter can still be evaluated by calling it, but it does not support further integration, differentiation, or other operations.
 When using `.integ()`, you should be ready to check for the return type, unless you use the dedicated argument to force the return type to be a `RationalFunctionIntegral`.
-See [the documentation][rational_functions.ratfunc.RationalFunction.integ] for more details.
+See also [the method's documentation][rational_functions.ratfunc.RationalFunction.integ].